sixty-north/cosmic-ray/docs/source/quickstart.rst

     Because this command executes the provided test suite for every mutation it selected, it will require many times more time to execute than the whole test suite.
-It can be killed at any point though and restarted while keepting the status of executated mutations between the runs.
+It can be killed at any point though and restarted while keeping the status of executed mutations between the runs.

 View the results
 ----------------